loftwah/wordpress-commerce-pro/README.md

 ![cloudflare](static/cloudflare-7.png)

+From the dashboard of Cloudflare you can get your `Zone ID` and `Account ID`.
+You'll have to go into your profile settings if you want access to the `API` keys.

 ## Install and set up WordPress on your server

 Now, because I have been busy and not able to come back to this for nearly a month, I have found the domain is suspended and I have to go through the support process to get it all back.
 This is actually kind of cool because it is a very real scenario that you will probably face sometime.